 A blitz is when the defense sends 5 or more players toward the line of scrimmage as the ball is snapped to disrupt the offense.
 Defensive coaches will typically have 4 or more players blitzing every play.

-In this article, we’re going to show you exactly what blitz is in football and how you can identify it when watching a game.
+This article will show you exactly what blitz is in football and how you can identify it when watching a game.

 Blitz In Football